JSON Schema Validation for Tokens

 Schema Architecture & Type Definitions

-A production-ready token schema leverages JSON Schema Draft 2020-12 to enforce strict typing, pattern matching, and conditional validation rules.
-Core definitions should cover color values, spacing scales, typography ramps, and semantic aliases.
-By structuring schemas hierarchically, teams can isolate validation concerns and enable modular token consumption across web, mobile, and native platforms.
+A production-ready token schema uses JSON Schema Draft 2020-12 to enforce strict typing, pattern matching, and conditional validation rules.
+Core definitions cover color values, spacing scales, typography ramps, and semantic aliases.
+Structuring schemas hierarchically via $ref lets teams isolate validation concerns and enable modular token consumption across web, mobile, and native platforms.

 {